ana108/cplib/README.md

 Every month, fuel surcharge changes.
 This updates the integration tests to have the new values.

 `bash
-npm run load
-`
-This deletes the rates from the tables and re-loads them again from PDF.
-This is called separately from the next command because it takes too long to run both the data load and the tests for the data load functionality.

-`bash
 npm run auto
 `
 This is int/unit tests that specifically test the functionality that extracts data from the pdf files and loads it into the database.